Samyu-08/github-pages-with-jekyll/index.md

 ---
-title: "Hi"
+title: "The Amazing Samyu"
 ---

-What is up
+The Wonderful Samyuktha Minupala